xmtp/xmtp-dot-org/vision/roadmap.md

 ### Build Flutter and mobile apps in Dart

 Developers are able to build Flutter and mobile apps in Dart using the [`xmtp-flutter` SDK](/docs/client-sdk/dart/tutorials/quickstart).

+### Secure key storage module

+The [Keystore module](https://github.com/xmtp/xmtp-js/releases/tag/v8.0.0) allows XMTP private keys to be stored in secure contexts such as wallet apps.

 ### XMTP v2 (December 2022)